Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

       chunk: '{{chunk_ids}}'
       schedule:
-        # When using chunking, this is relative to the chunk and not the whole system.
+        # When using chunking, 'all' refers to all nodes in the chunk
+        # rather than on the whole system.
         nodes: all

         # Get 500 node chunks